Travel Tips – 10 Important Facts for a Tanzania Safari & Zanzibar

 10. Capturing Moments

 Photography of government buildings is strictly prohibited, and taking pictures of locals without their permission is also not allowed.
 However, you are encouraged to capture as many photos as possible while being respectful and responsible.
-Always seek consent before photographing people to ensure a positive interaction.
+As part of useful travel tips, always seek consent before photographing people to ensure a positive interaction and to respect their privacy and cultural norms.
+This approach will help you enjoy your photography experience while maintaining good relationships with the local community.